Transfer Pricing in the Dominican Republic

-In order to determine whether the prices agreed between related parties comply with the principle of free competition, the transfer pricing regime in the Dominican Republic has established five valuation methods.
+In order to determine whether the prices agreed among related parties comply with the arm’s length principle, five valuation methods have been established.

-It should be noted that the selection of any of these methods should take into consideration that it should be the most appropriate to reflect the economic reality of the operation, in accordance with Article 6 of Regulation 78-14.
+It should be noted that the selection of any of these methods should take into consideration that it should be the most appropriate to reflect the economic reality of the transaction, in accordance with article 6 of Regulation 78-14.

 Comparability Analysis in the Dominican Republic

-In accordance with paragraph VII, of Article 281 of the Tax Code, in order to analyze whether two operations are comparable, the following factors will be taken into account:
+According to paragraph VI of Article 281 of the Tax Code, in order to analyze whether two transactions are similar ones performed to third ones, the following factors shall be taken into account:

-- The characteristics of the object of the operation.
+- The characteristics of the object of the transaction.

 - The functions performed, as well as the assets and risks in the transactions.

 - Contractual terms.